Infraste03/KGE_RS/B2B_alternate_learning/checks/README.md

 Verifies the structure of `JointAlternateModel` immediately after the warm-start process and before alternate learning begins.

-This check focuses on the hard-shared embedding architecture.
+This check focuses on the shared-embedding architecture.

 ### Checks performed